 7.9.10 Modulation compression with Section Extension 10

 Section Extension 10 is used for group configuration of multiple ports.
-Section Extension 4 and Section Extension 5 are used for modulation compression.
-Extension type 10 can be used together with extension type 4 or 5.
-When all parameter values of Section Extension 4 or 5 is same for all eAxC_IDs, one single Section Type 4 or 5 shall be appended after Section Extension 10.
-When parameter values are different for all eAxCs, Section Extension 4 or 5 for all eAxC_IDs in sequence based on eAxC_ID order shall be appended after Section Extension 10.
+Section Extension 4, Section Extension 5 and Section Extension 23 are used for modulation compression.
+Extension type 10 can be used together with extension type 4 or 5 or 23.
+When all parameter values of Section Extension 4 or 5 or 23 is same for all eAxC_IDs, one single Section Type 4 or 5 or 23 shall be appended after Section Extension 10.
+When parameter values are different for all eAxCs, Section Extension 4 or 5 or 23 for all eAxC_IDs in sequence based on eAxC_ID order shall be appended after Section Extension 10.

-If O-RU receives only one Section Extension 4 or 5 with Section Extension 10, O-RU applies same parameters to all eAxC_IDs.
-If O-RU receives equal to the number of the eAxC_IDs grouped, O-RU applies the Section Extension 4 or 5 in the order of how eAxC_IDs are grouped.
-Any other number of Section Extension 4 or 5 is an error condition.
-O-RU shall use numPortc parameter in Section Extension 10 to identify number of Section Extension 4 or 5 that are present.
+If O-RU receives only one Section Extension 4 or 5 or 23 with Section Extension 10, O-RU applies same parameters to all eAxC_IDs.
+If O-RU receives equal to the number of the eAxC_IDs grouped, O-RU applies the Section Extension 4 or 5 or 23 in the order of how eAxC_IDs are grouped.
+Any other number of Section Extension 4 or 5 or 23 is an error condition.
+O-RU shall use numPortc parameter in Section Extension 10 to identify number of Section Extension 4 or 5 or 23that are present.

 EXAMPLE 1: Example with 4 Layers (numPortc=3), beamGroupType=00b or 01b for Section Extension 10 and all eAxC_IDs share same modulation compression parameters is shown in Table 7.9.10-1.
 One Section Extension 5 is appended after Section Extension 10 in this case (Section Extension 5 with two scaler values, modulation compression parameters is used in this example).